NalinKane/workout-tracker/README.md

 # Workout Tracker

 A NoSQL Workout Tracker application in node.js that helps a user reach their fitness goals quicker when they track their workout progress.
+The deployed app can be viewed on https://fitness-stats-tracker.herokuapp.com/?id=5e459dd65a14cf0017255edc.

 ## Software used